 When the military needed technology for high-frequency applications, the microwave PCB was perfect.
 However, it was so expensive that a regular DIYer or engineer wouldn’t dream of making one.

-But, with the introduction of many commercial and professional products, the microwave PCB became common.
+But, with the introduction of many commercial and professional products, microwave PCB became common.
 Now we have these boards in wireless communication devices like wireless networks, satellite broadcasters, and cell phones.

 Differences Between RF and Microwave PCBs